GrafiteInc/Helpers/readme.md

 ![Grafite Helpers](GrafiteHelpers-banner.png)

-A collection of String and Array helpers for Laravel developers who would like to use helpers in their Javascript.
+A collection of String and Array helpers for Laravel developers who would like to use similar helpers in their Javascript.

 ##### Author(s):
 * [Matt Lantz](https://github.com/mlantz) ([@mattylantz](http://twitter.com/mattylantz), mattlantz at gmail dot com)